VithuJey/portfolio/README.md

   <a href="https://vithushan.me" target="_blank">vithushan.me</a>
 </h1>
 <p align="center">
-  The design was inspired from <a href="https://github.com/bchiang7/v4" target="_blank">Brittany Chiang</a> portfolio.
   The site was purely developed using  <a href="https://astro.build" target="_blank">Astro.build</a>.
 As a half trained Astronaut I would say Astro is promising 😉
 </p>

 ## 🚀 Project Structure